 A taste for stunts.

 If there is something DC has perfected, it is the art of a media grabbing stunt.
 But it is hard to call them stunts because that implies a foolhardy-ness.
-Their stunts are calculated risks and excellently planned.
+DC Shoe’s stunts are calculated risks that are precision planned.

 They keep the piece of the ramp that Danny Way landed on in his first world record attempt for biggest air in 1997.
-The only thing larger than the skid marks is the DC logo.
 Danny’s seven world record attempts were all opportunities for DC to splash their logo onto the public consciousness, and cement the associations with the risk taking skateboard lifestyle.

-The sheet of plywood in their lobby is not just a reminder of what lifestyle they are a part of, but a symbol of calculated risk taking and what it can do for the brand.
+The sheet of plywood in their lobby is not just a reminder of what lifestyle they are a part of, but a symbol of how calculated risk taking can grow a brand by leaps and bounds.

 Gymkhana is a series of viral videos featuring the motorsports and stunt driving talents of DC Shoes’ founder: Ken Block.
 They actually all come after the Quiksilver acquisition, but any discussion of DC’s prowess at viral stunts would not be complete without touching on them.

-Notice that DC, much like Beats, were in the media the people in their lifestyle was consuming.
-They were not content to just be a sponsor or an advertiser; they needed their shoes and apparel in the media in a big bad way.
-They made their opportunities for media coverage as much as they took advantage of what was pre-existing.
+Notice that DC, much like Beats, were part of the media the people in their lifestyle was consuming.
+Both were more than an advertiser; DC Shoes needed their shoes and apparel in the media.
+They made their own media as much as they took advantage of what was pre-existing.

-There is also a calculated risk taking that is a hallmark of the pre-acquisition era.
+There is also a calculated risk taking that is a hallmark of DC’s pre-acquisition era.
 DC Shoes’ founders were risk takers in their media, their designs, and their marketing.
-But they were smart enough that they could limit the downsides, so it was really only upside and glory.
+But they were smart enough to limit the downsides, so it was really only upside and glory.